Microsoft Access Programmer Arizona

 Question: Can you support different versions of Office and Access for our staff?

 Answer: Yes.
 Many of our clients run a mix of Access 2016, 2019, and Microsoft 365 on both 32 bit and 64 bit machines.
-We review your references, clean up old libraries, and build the right ACCDE files for each version that needs to run the application.
+The process involves reviewing your references, cleaning up old libraries, and building the right ACCDE files for each version that needs to run the application.
 When mixed installs cannot be avoided, we ship separate front ends, set up trusted locations, and give you simple update steps so your staff gets new builds without breaking add ins or VBA code.

 Question: How do you speed up slow forms, reports, and long running queries?

-Answer: We start by finding the forms and queries that cause the most pain in day to day use.
+Answer: The starting point is finding the forms and queries that cause the most pain in day to day use.
 From there, we tune indexes, reduce the amount of data pulled at once, and remove filters that force full table scans.
 Heavy joins and calculations are moved into saved queries or SQL Server views when that makes sense.
-We also delay loading subforms, images, and lookups so screens open faster and multi user work feels more responsive.
+Subforms, images, and lookups are delayed on load so screens open faster and multi user work feels more responsive.

 Question: Can Access integrate with Power BI or the cloud apps we already use?